kharmer9/IST782_ADS_Requirement/README.md

 <h1>Applied Data Science Portfolio (IST 782)</h1>

+Below is the overview, video submission, and blog post for the IST 782 requirment.
+To view projects (also required for the project), please navigate to my [project portfolio](https://github.com/kharmer9/).

 <h3>Academic Learning Outcomes</h3>

 <h5><i>Objective 1.
 Collect, store, and access data by identifying and leveraging applicable technologies</i></h5>